LibraryCarpentry/Top-10-FAIR/_posts/2019-01-18-oceanography.md

 ### Discussion 1:

-* what are the most common data formats used in your field?
-What level of technical/domain knowledge is required to open, edit, and interactive with these data types?
+* What are the most common data formats used in your field?
+What level of technical/domain knowledge is required to open, edit, and interact with these data types?

 ### Discussion 2: